-3.2.5.
-The developer should establish a formal complaints/enquiry process, including a system to record and manage complaints, as well as provide a transparent register of complaints/enquiries information (note: actual complainant details can be masked for privacy).
+3.2.5 The developer should establish a formal complaints/enquiry process, including a system to record and manage complaints, as well as provide a transparent register of complaints/enquiries information (note: actual complainant details can be masked for privacy).
 The complaints process should ideally commence at the initial stage of the development activity to allow community members to formally raise concerns and have those concerns addressed in a timely, consistent and transparent manner.

-3.2.6.
-The developer (and CCC if it exists) should consult widely and communicate effectively and extensively on the proposed construction and related transport plan.
+3.2.6 The developer (and CCC if it exists) should consult widely and communicate effectively and extensively on the proposed construction and related transport plan.
 The developer should also ensure appropriate restoration and ‘make-good’ actions are in place to remedy damage that may occur and seek, where practical, to leave local infrastructure in the same or better condition than prior to the construction.
-The developer should also proactively provide communications during construction using all forms of relevant channels, such as text messaging, to advise community members of impactful activities.
+The developer should also proactively provide communications during construction using all forms of relevant channels, such as text messaging, to advise community members in advance of impactful activities.
 Where more than one construction project is occurring in the same area, collaboration should occur between the projects to proactively identify and resolve issues, such as constrained supplies such as gravel, tradespeople, accommodation as well as road access issues.

-3.2.7.
-Further to Recommendation 3.2.6, the developer may wish to seek out opportunities to help facilitate improvements to other related community/local infrastructure.
+3.2.7 Further to Recommendation 3.2.6, the developer may wish to seek out opportunities to help facilitate improvements to other related community/local infrastructure.
 Initiatives could include improving mobile phone coverage, utilising the ‘imported’ project workforce to help upgrade local facilities (such as parks, playgrounds) and other practical activities which could benefit the overall community for years to come.

-3.2.9.
-Where possible, the developer should engage staff locally (or locate them locally) to lead community engagement activities and respond to community concerns and complaints.
+3.2.9 Where possible, the developer should engage staff locally (or relocate them locally) to lead community engagement activities and respond to community concerns and complaints.

-3.2.12.
-Stakeholders to the project, including the responsible authority, council, bankers, investors and regulators, should seek relevant evidence of both the project’s community engagement plan and outcomes from the plan’s execution as input to decisions or conditions the stakeholder may wish to place on the project and developer.
+3.2.12 Stakeholders to the project, including the responsible authority, council, bankers, investors and regulators, should seek relevant evidence of both the project’s community engagement plan and outcomes from the plan’s execution as input to decisions or conditions the stakeholder may wish to place on the project and developer.